Sizing and scalability considerations

 Your storage class for the Kubernetes persistent volumes must support volume expansion and dynamic provisioning.

-The following tables show the disk requirements in GB:
+The following table shows the disk requirements in Block Storage (GB):

 Compact 91